Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Introduction

-There are also known examples where applications of the Liouville trace formula in standard metrics give inappropriate estimates, but with the aid of adapted metrics one may still obtain relevant estimates.
-In particular, such examples are constituted by damped hyperbolic-like equations.
-Here we refer to the survey of S.~Zelik \cite{ZelikAttractors2022} for the case of abstract damped wave equations.
-Moreover, J-M.~Ghidaglia constructed finer adapted metrics for some damped hyperbolic equations, namely the weakly damped driven Schr\"{o}dinger equations (see \cite{Ghidaglia1988Schroedinger}) and weakly damped forced Korteweg-de Vries equations (see \cite{Ghidaglia1988KortewegdeVries}).
+There are known examples where applications of the Liouville trace formula in standard metrics yield inappropriate results, but with the aid of adapted metrics one may still obtain relevant estimates.
+Such examples include damped hyperbolic-like equations, for which the results of Turaev and Zelik \cite{ZelikAttractors2022, TuraevZelik2003} and Ghidaglia \cite{Ghidaglia1988Schroedinger, Ghidaglia1988KortewegdeVries} should be mentioned.

 Another example is provided by delay equations.
-There is, however, a long story of the problem.
-Starting from the pioneering paper of J.~Mallet-Paret \cite{MalletParet1976}, most of works concerned with dimension estimates for such equations utilize compactness properties of the corresponding cocycles, therefore making only qualitative conclusions on the finiteness of dimension.
-This is reflected in the classical monographs (see J.K.~Hale \cite{Hale1977}) as well as in modern ones (see A.N.~Carvalho, J.A.~Langa and J.C.~Robinson \cite{CarvalhoLangaRobinson2012}; I.D.~Chueshov \cite{Chueshov2015}).
-Even recent works, for example, due to W.~Hu and T.~Caraballo \cite{HuCaraballo2024}, proceed to develop this approach.
-In \cite{HuCaraballo2024}, the resulting estimates are called \textit{explicit}, but they are not effective since some characteristics related to exponential dichotomies of delay operators are involved.
-Moreover, the use of exponential dichotomies would likely lead to wrong asymptotics in system parameters.
+However, there is a long history associated with this problem.
+Starting from the pioneering paper of Mallet-Paret \cite{MalletParet1976}, most works concerning dimension estimates for such equations relied solely on the compactness properties of the corresponding cocycles, thereby yielding only qualitative conclusions regarding the finiteness of dimensions.
+This is reflected in classical monographs such as \cite{HaleLunel1993}, as well as in more recent ones \cite{CarvalhoLangaRobinson2012, Chueshov2015}.
+Even recent studies, such as the work of Hu and Caraballo \cite{HuCaraballo2024}, continue to develop this approach.
+In \cite{HuCaraballo2024}, the resulting estimates are called \textit{explicit}, but they are not effective because they involve characteristics related to exponential dichotomies of delay operators.
+Moreover, the use of exponential dichotomies is likely to produce incorrect asymptotic behavior with respect to the system parameters and, certainly, complicate the analysis of the estimates.

-It seems that J.W-H.~So and J.~Wu \cite{SoWu1991} were first to apply the Liouville trace formula for (reaction-diffusion) delay equations\footnote{This requires to pose such equations in the setting of a proper Hilbert space (most of works treat the equations in a Banach space of continuous functions).}, but they did not succeed to derive effective estimates from it.
+It seems that So and Wu \cite{SoWu1991} were the first to apply the Liouville trace formula to (reaction-diffusion) delay equations\footnote{This requires to pose such equations in the setting of a proper Hilbert space (most of works treat the equations in a Banach space of continuous functions).}, but they did not succeed in deriving effective estimates from it.
 Namely, at the end of the introduction in \cite{SoWu1991} they wrote: ``The verification of the hypotheses in Theorem 3.10 for reaction-diffusion systems with delays is a non-trivial task and will be reported in a future paper.''
-Since then, none of such results have appeared.
+Since then, no similar results have been published.